informalsystems/tendermint-rs/docs/spec/lightclient/detection/detection.md

 ***This an unfinished draft.
 Comments are welcome!***

+## Decisions with Zarko

+- Generating a minimal proof of fork is too costly at the light client
+    - we do not know all lightblocks from the primary
+	- therefore there are many scenarios. we might even need to ask the primary again for additional lightblocks to isolate the branch.
+As the main goal is to catch misbehavior of the primary, evidence generation and punishment must not depend on their cooperation.

+- proof of fork is a trace of lightblocks that verifies a block different from the one the full node knows

+- For each secondary, we check the primary against one secondary
+- We do not check secondary against secondary
+- the reason is that the attack is via the primary.
+We only try to catch if the primary installs a bad light block

 ## TODOs

 - the main logic, i.e., describing what happens when the function of